emilepharand/Babilonia-1.0/README.md

 Unlike traditionnal methods, Babilonia lets you practice multiple languages *at the same time*!
 :heart_eyes:

 ## Features

 - Lets you memorize a *maximum* amount of words in a *minimum* amount of time
-- Contains clever tricks to help you remember as you type
+- Contains clever tricks to help you remember as you're typing
 - Keeps track of how many words you know in each language
 - Uses a novel method based on universal ideas
-- Allows you to practice multiple languages all at once!
+- Allows you to practice any set of languages all at once!

 ## What's the deal?